Gastronomes, seek for honest criticism!

 CentralPlanner offers guests the possibility to offer special wishes.
 Those can be combined with constructive criticism.
 The feature of anonymity is lost, but the guest is in no danger of having to have a discussion and stays anonymous in some way.
 It is, for instance, possible to remark that one would like a special whine that was not available at the last visit or order a rare steak and add that the steak was sadly well-done the last time.
 This way a gastronome can react directly and make up for past mistakes.

-by Axel von Leitner about gastronomy and guests
+Axel von Leitner